ballerina-platform/ballerina-distribution/examples/http-send-different-status-codes-with-payload/http_send_different_status_codes_with_payload.md

 # REST service - Send different status codes with payload

-In addition to returning `StatusCodeResponse` constants, the resource method can return `StatusCodeResponse` record that contains response headers and payload.
-Defining a custom record type, including the `StatusCodeResponse` can produce a better representation of the response in the OpenAPI specification.
+In addition to returning `StatusCodeResponse` constants, the resource method can return a `StatusCodeResponse` record that contains the response headers and payload.
+Defining a custom record type including the `StatusCodeResponse` can produce a better representation of the response in the OpenAPI specification.
 In addition to that, using typed records provides compiler validations and better tooling support.

 ::: code http_send_different_status_codes_with_payload.bal :::